luxonis/depthai-docs-website/source/pages/faq.rst

 It might take a few tries to get this loopback device shown up and added, as you need to do this while depthai is trying to connect after a pipeline has been built (and so it has at that point now booted its internal firmware over USB2).

+For enabling it only once, you can see the loopback device here (after the pipeline has been started):

 .. image:: https://user-images.githubusercontent.com/32992551/105112208-c527d300-5a7f-11eb-96b4-d14bcf974313.png
   :alt: Find the loopback device right after you tell depthai to start the pipeline, and select it.

+And then for permanently enabling this pass-through to virtual box, enable this in setting below:

 .. image:: https://user-images.githubusercontent.com/32992551/105070474-93dbe280-5a40-11eb-94b3-6557cd83fe1f.png
   :alt: Making the USB Loopback Device for depthai/OAK, to allow the booted device to communicate in virtualbox

+And then for each additional depthai/OAK device you would like to pass through, repeat just this last loopback settings step for each unit (as each unit will have its own unique ID).

 .. _parameters_upgrade: